IdentityPython/JWTConnect-Python-OidcMsg/doc/howto/keybundle.rst

 How to use the oicmsg KeyBundle class
 *************************************

-The :py:class:`oicmsg.keybundle.KeyBundle` class represents a set of keys with a common origin.
+The :py:class:`oicmsg.key_bundle.KeyBundle` class represents a set of keys with a common origin.

 The idea behind the class is that it should be the link between a set of